Theta-Limited/OpenAthena-Legacy-Python/README.md

 `Google Maps:` a link to the previous lat/lon on Google Maps.
 Each rounded to 6 decimal places

 `NATO MGRS:` represents the target location in the [NATO Military Grid Reference System (MGRS)](https://en.wikipedia.org/wiki/Military_Grid_Reference_System), which is simmilar to [UTM](https://en.wikipedia.org/wiki/Universal_Transverse_Mercator_coordinate_system).
-This coordinate system does not include the altitude of the Target
+The first 4 (or 5) digits defines the Grid Zone Designator (GZD).
+The next 10 digits represent the Grid Ref (1 meter square) of the target.
+The 10 digits of the grid, as well as the Altitude, are underlined in the output for easy reference.

+`MGRS 10m:` same as `NATO MGRS:` except as an 8 digit (10m square) containing the target

+`MGRS 100m:` same as `MGRS 10m:` except as a 6 digit (100m square) containing th target

-`SK42:` represents the target latitude and longitude (in degrees) according to the [SK-42 (A.K.A.
+`SK42 (истема координат 1942 года):` represents the target location according to the [SK-42 (A.K.A.
 CK-42) coordinate system](https://en.wikipedia.org/wiki/SK-42_reference_system) (Russian: Система координат 1942 года).
-This system is commonly used in old Soviet and post-Soviet style maps, and is based on a differend ellipsoidal projection than WGS84
+This system is commonly used in old Soviet and post-Soviet style maps, and is based on a different ellipsoidal projection than WGS84 (called the  Krassowsky 1940 ellipsoid)
+`    Geodetic (°)` represents the target location as latitude and longitude degrees outward from the center of the Krassowsky ellipsoid.
+`    Geodetic (° ' ")` The same value, split up into degrees, minutes, and seconds.
+Old Soviet style maps are commonly marked by degree (°) and minute (') on the axes as subscript.
+`    Gauss-Krüger (meters):` The same value, as a offest value (in meters)on a [Gauss-Krüger](https://desktop.arcgis.com/en/arcmap/latest/map/projections/gauss-kruger.htm) projection.
+The last 5 digits of the offset Northing and Easting values are commonly used as grid labels on old Soviet style maps.
+"Northing" refers to a vertical line defined by an `X` value.
+"Easting" refers to a horizontal line defined by a `Y` value. `ZONE` specifies the GK longitudinal-zone (in 6° increments, possible values 1-60 inclusive).
+The smallest 5 digits of the Northing and Easting values, as well as the Altitude, are underlined in the output for easy reference.

 The program `getTarget.py` will then exit